-Many of our regular behaviours such as smoking, drinking alcohol or being physically inactive, along with having high blood pressure, diabetes, or being an unhealthy weight, can increase your risk of stroke.
-It’s important to be aware of your risk of stroke so that you can act now to manage or reduce it.
+Many behaviours such as smoking, drinking alcohol or being physically inactive can increase your risk of stroke, along with having high blood pressure, atrial fibrillation, diabetes, or being an unhealthy weight.
+It’s important to be aware of your risk of stroke so you can act now to manage or reduce it.

-This may be swapping an alcoholic drink for a soft one, getting up and moving regularly during the day, changing up your diet to include less salt or more fruit and veg, stopping smoking, or even joining an online exercise or activity group.
+This may be having a number of alcohol-free days each week, getting up and moving regularly during the day, changing your diet to include less salt or more fruit and veg, stopping smoking, or even joining an online exercise or activity group.